lmeireles/resume/README.md

  **Jul/2021 - Present - FullStack Labs:** Sr Full Stack Engineer<br/>
+ **Description:** Working for clients of FullStack Labs.<br/>
+ On Teachers Pay Teachers, a marketplace for teachers to sell content and create content using the Easel platform:<br/>

- **Description:** Development and support of teachers pay teachers Easel platform.<br/>
+ Support of teachers pay teachers Easel platform.<br/>
- Work together with the team using React, Node, Graphql, Apollo, fabricjs to build and maintain the online tool.
+ Implementing new functionalities to the Easel platform and helping improving performance on the backend<br/>
+ Lots of frontend implementations using canvas<br/>
+ On the frontend we use React, Typescript, Redux, Apollo.js<br/>
+ On the backend Node, Next.js, Graphql, Postgres<br/>
+ AWS for the infra<br/>

  **Mar/2020 - Jul/2021 - Nash:** Sr Full Stack Engineer<br/>
  **Description:** Development and support of the crypto mobile application Nash.<br/>